spencerwi/jottr/README.md

 TODO
 ----

-* Support for multiple notes and switching between them.
-* Ability to download notes
+* UI enhancements for the note list

 Installation
 ----